Four top final states with NLO accuracy in perturbative QCD: 3 lepton channel

 To provide theoretical predictions in the fiducial phase-space regions, it is necessary to study the final state with $12$ particles, which greatly complicates the calculation of higher-order corrections for this process.
 Depending on the decay mode considered, the corresponding final state consists of four $b$-jets, additional light jets, and/or charged leptons together with (significant) missing transverse momentum from neutrinos escaping detection.
 To model top-quark decays, one can straightforwardly incorporate leading order $t\to W^+b \to \ell^+ \nu_\ell \, b$ or $t\to W^+b\to q \bar{q}^{\,\prime}\, b$ decays and employ parton shower approximations for additional collinear parton splitting or soft gluon emission contributions.
 This method has already been utilised in the case of the $pp\to t\bar{t}t\bar{t}+X$ process in the $1\ell$ decay channel \cite{Jezo:2021smh}.
 Another approach is to calculate higher-order QCD corrections not only to the production of four top quarks, but also in top-quark decays already at the level of matrix elements, thereby preserving spin correlations at the NLO level in QCD.
-For this purpose, in Ref. \cite{Dimitrakopoulos:2024qib} the narrow-width approximation (NWA) was utilised to obtain higher-order predictions in the $4\ell$ decay channel.
+For this purpose, in Ref. \cite{Dimitrakopoulos:2024qib} the narrow-width approximation (NWA) was utilized to obtain higher-order predictions in the $4\ell$ decay channel.
 Unfortunately, results for other decay channels are not yet available in the literature.